39th Tactical Aviation Brigade

-The 39th Tactical Aviation Brigade is brigade of the Ukrainian Air Force, tasked with operating Su-27 and Aero L-39 Albatros aircraft.
+The 39th Tactical Aviation Brigade (MUN A1435) is brigade of the Ukrainian Air Force, tasked with operating Su-27, Aero L-39 Albatros, and French-donated Mirage 2000 aircraft.
 The brigade traces its origin to the 894th Fighter Aviation Regiment of the Soviet Air Force but its direct lineage is from the 9th Fighter Aviation Regiment of the Ukrainian Air Force.
 It is based at Ozerne Air Base.

 History

 The brigade traces its origin to the 894th Fighter Aviation Regiment of the Soviet Air Force, a part of the 28th Air Defense Corps which in February 1992, after the Dissolution of Soviet Union, became a part of the Ukrainian Air Force, although the regiment was officially active on the MiG-29 aircraft, but the unit did not receive new aircraft, so in August 2001, the regiment's personnel were retrained on the Su-27 fighters, transferred from the 204th Tactical Aviation Brigade.
 The regiment now became the 9th Fighter Aviation Regiment.

 On 27 June 2002, a MiG-29UB from the 114th Tactical Aviation Brigade was prepared for demonstration piloting during the airshow but due to weather conditions, it couldn't arrive in Lviv so in its place, a Su-27UB from the 9th Fighter Aviation Regiment was sent in its place.
 More than 10,000 spectators attended the air show, staged to commemorate the 60th anniversary of the Ukrainian Air Force's 14th Air Corps.
 The Su-27 aircraft was flown by two experienced pilots; it entered a rolling maneuver at 12:52 p.m. with a downward trajectory at low altitude.
 It rolled upright once more and was still descending rapidly when the left wing dropped shortly before it hit the ground, at which point the crew initiated ejection.
 The aircraft flattened out initially, skidding over the ground towards stationary aircraft and striking a glancing blow against the nose of an Ilyushin Il-76 transport aircraft, before beginning to explode and cartwheel into the crowd of spectators.
 Both pilots survived with minor injuries, while 77 spectators were killed, including 28 children in what became known as Sknyliv air show disaster.
 Another 100 were hospitalized for head injuries, burns, and bone fractures.
 Other injuries were less severe and did not require hospitalization.
 A total of 543 people were injured in the accident.
 Some bystanders suffered serious mental disorders from what they saw.
 Following the disaster, the pilots stated that the flight map which they had received differed from the actual layout.
 On the cockpit voice recorder, one pilot asks, "And where are our spectators?".
 Others have suggested that the pilots were slow to react to automated warnings issued by the flight computer.
 A criminal case was initiated against the commander of the 9th Aviation Regiment, Oleg Dzyubetskyi, but he was declared not guilty.